Browse Nissan Juke inventory in your area.

-The Nissan Juke hit the streets two years ago, and since then, it's become one of the easiest cars to identify.
-The Juke's one of the rare cars that looks like it's emerged from the design studio intact, as if it escaped instead of waiting around to be watered down.
+The Nissan Juke has only been around for two years, but it has become one of the easiest cars on the road to identify.
+It's one of those cars that looks like it managed to emerge from the design studio intact, as if it escaped the factory as a concept instead of waiting around to be watered down.

 It's futuristic, it's definitely quirky--and it's sometimes hard to quantify.
 Is it a hot hatchback with some extra ground clearance?
 Or a crossover permanently hamstrung by a teensy cockpit and a stiff, almost sportscar ride?